 A disturbing trend has surfaced in the for-profit education industry.
 Stories of students being misled about program certification, transferability of credits, and enormous loan burdens seem to be in the news every month.
 Students that don’t get the education they bargained for are left with a mountain of debt and are still unqualified for the jobs they sought.
 As a result, these students often are unable to pay back the money they borrowed.
 When students do not make payments on their federal loans and the loans are in default, the federal government and taxpayers assume nearly all the risk and are left with the costs.
 The only winners are the for-profits that reap millions in profit from the taxpayers they exploit.

 Not all for-profits are bad actors, some are forthright about their programs and the costs associated with them.
-If you have questions on whether of not your school has committed education fraud consider the following:
+If you have questions on whether or not your school has committed education fraud to consider the following: